Wanted: Asia-focused banker for StanChart's top spot

 Standard Chartered is using several headhunting firms, including Egon Zehnder, which is involved in assessing potential CEOs, three people familiar with the matter said.

-StanChart's No.1 shareholder, Singapore-based sovereign investor Temasek [TEM.UL], is unhappy about the performance of its 18 percent stake and has called for a succession plan for the CEO, people with direct knowledge of the matter said.
+StanChart's No.1 shareholder, Singapore-based sovereign investor Temasek, is unhappy about the performance of its 18 percent stake and has called for a succession plan for the CEO, people with direct knowledge of the matter said.

 EXTERNAL CANDIDATES